Final Project

 Universal Guidelines

-No matter which dataset you choose, you will be asked to adhere to several guidelines following practices we’ve developed over the semester.
+No matter which project you choose, you will be asked to adhere to several guidelines following practices we’ve developed over the semester.

 Workflow Manager